John Greening, poet, critic, playwright and editor of the latest edition of Undertones of War takes a look at Blunden’s literary legacy.

 ‘That’s where the difficulty is, over there’

 From the years following the First World War up until the mid-1950s, although he was often abroad Edmund Blunden was at the heart of literary England, repeatedly called on to edit, comment, review, introduce, endorse.
 He and his books seemed to be everywhere, and the bibliography of his publications would eventually run to 700 pages.
-But well before he died in 1974 his volumes had begun to retreat to the second-hand bookshops; and now they have mostly vanished from there too into foreign corners of the internet.
+But well before he died in 1974 some of his volumes had begun to retreat to the second-hand bookshops.
 All you will find in print today are a few small-press titles, Robyn Marsack’s excellent Carcanet selections of poems and prose and, of course, Undertones of War.
 Undertones is a world unto itself and somehow stands apart from Blunden the poet – as the Rite of Spring does from Stravinsky – like a natural phenomenon, a force of nature, rather than a man-made work.
 After its publication in 1928 there were many more decades of productivity, but while people went on reading the memoir, the poetry gradually lost its wider readership.
 The poets of the Thirties seemed to owe little to him, although Auden was impressed when he saw that Betjeman had Blunden’s work on his shelves; and, respectful though they were, the Apocalypse poets and the Movement had other fish to fry.
 It was only when Ted Hughes emerged that it was possible to see how the Blunden style had seeped down the generations.
 Comparing Blunden and Hughes’s respective pike poems, it might be hard to find similarities; but it’s evident what the younger man might have learnt from, say, ‘Third Ypres’ or ‘Clare’s Ghost’.